 He’s a nice person, but you cannot stand to read his emails.
-You’re more of a just-the-facts person and your emails reflect that by getting right to the point, keeping it concise.
+You’re more of a just-the-fact person and your emails reflect that by getting right to the point and keeping it concise.
 Why does he communicate so verbosely while you communicate so directly?
 The answer lies in your individual personality profiles.

 What are DISC Personality Profiles?